 In 1972, he won gold at the World Tag League in AJPW as Yoshino Sato.
-He would soon later stop off in his alma mater at the Japanese Wrestling Association to capture the NWA United National Championship.
+He would soon stop off in his alma mater at the Japanese Wrestling Association to capture the NWA United National Championship.

 Takachiho appeared in AJPW to take one half of the All Asia Tag Titles in 1976, and then upped his drawing game and headed to one of the hottest markets for the NWA, the breezy sun-swept shores of Florida.

-That area of the country was one of the strongholds for the old guard, as well as a place of prosperity for anyone that had the ability to draw, and the Japanese villain had that in spades.
+That area of the country was one of the strongholds for the old guard and a place of prosperity for anyone who had the ability to draw, and the Japanese villain had that in spades.

 1978 would be a big year for him, and while he was there, he worked the tag team ranks under the name Mr. Sato.

 The crowd loved to hate the pair, and The Briscos and the team of Steve Keirn and Mike Graham battled them back and forth for the belts.
 After they finished up there, he went his own way and was bound for the mid-west.

-Akihisa Takachiho once again surfaced to take the Tag Titles and team with Ricky Romero and Mr. Sato on separate occasions in 1979 to get it done before heading to the land of Harley Race, and the Central States Wrestling promotion ran by Bob Geigel.
+Akihisa Takachiho once again surfaced to take the Tag Titles and team with Ricky Romero and Mr. Sato on separate occasions in 1979 to get it done before heading to the land of Harley Race and the Central States Wrestling promotion run by Bob Geigel.

 His popularity as a heel would explode the next year as he not only got the gimmick that finally stuck with him and made him the most money but also when he crossed paths with one of the brightest minds in professional wrestling history.

-The Story of One of Wrestling’s Greatest Heel Managers, Gary Hart
+The Story of One of Wrestling’s Greatest Heel Managers: Gary Hart

-The winter of 1942 saw not only heaps of snow, but the birth of a legend.
+The winter of 1942 saw not only heaps of snow but the birth of a legend.
 Born that January, Gary Hart would take in the frigid air and grow up a Chicagoan, but it would be the heat in and out of the ring in Texas that he would be remembered for.